 TL;DR

-Best vegan Vietnamese in Minneapolis: iPho Saigon (Frogtown St Paul, mushroom-broth pho and tofu banh mi are the standouts), Hai Hai (Northeast Minneapolis, tropical cocktails and vegan-friendly menu), Ngon Vietnamese Bistro (Cathedral Hill St Paul, best upscale vegan Vietnamese option in the metro), Quang Restaurant (Eat Street, long-running spot with tofu and vegetable options).
-Vietnamese cuisine is highly adaptable — the main watch-outs are fish sauce (nước chấm) and shrimp paste.
+Best vegan Vietnamese in Minneapolis: iPho Saigon (704 University Ave, Frogtown St Paul, mushroom-broth pho and tofu banh mi are the standouts), Hai Hai (Northeast Minneapolis, tropical cocktails and vegan-friendly menu), Quang Restaurant (2719 Nicollet Ave, Eat Street, long-running spot with tofu and vegetable options).
+Note: Ngon Vietnamese Bistro (Cathedral Hill) permanently closed in 2026.
+Vietnamese cuisine is highly adaptable -- the main watch-outs are fish sauce and shrimp paste.

 Vegan Vietnamese Food in Minneapolis: Where to Go